-If you like, transfer the pancakes onto a serving platter and keep warm in the oven.
-That said, really, there’s nothing like the fluffiness of a pancake straight from the skillet so maybe on pancake nights, people need to eat in shifts!
+If you like, transfer the pancakes onto a serving platter to keep warm in the oven.
+That said, really, there’s nothing like the fluffiness of a pancake straight from the skillet so maybe on Pancake Night, people need to eat in shifts!

 If the skillet’s not hot enough at first, the first one or two pancakes will look pale but taste fine.

 Hot plates keep pancakes hotter!
 Two of my favorite cooks insist on warming plates in the oven and I’m beginning to see the light.
 Before making the pancake batter, put the plates in the oven on the lowest-possible temperature.
 Be careful – chances are, you’ll need a hot pad to remove the plates.

 - 1 cup buttermilk or 1 cup "sweet milk" (see TIPS)